How to Book

 From June through August the Smith’s water temperature ranges from 62—70 degrees.
 Many guests bring snorkel and mask to enable them to see the cutthroat trout that live in the Majesty pool.
 The Emerald Pool is best for families and children.

-Fishing is legendary on the Smith.
+Fishing is legendary on the Smith!
 River running is excellent, especially in the spring; hiking is great year-round; and swimming is best during the summer.
-(Add link to the explore page which included trails and other suggestions.)
+Explore your options!

 During the summer is is essential to ask the Rock Creek Caretaker if camp fires are permitted during your stay.
 The Ranch is located in the Smith River NRA – part of the Six Rivers National Forest.
 The Outdoor Use Area has a fire pit on the terrace below the Long House.
 Due to extreme (summer) fire risk, we do not allow “Tiki” torches, candles or other open flames of any kind outside.